 Mathematical Brackets.
-The mathematical white square brackets, angle brackets, and double angle brackets encoded at U+27E6..U+27EB are intended for ordinary mathematical use of these particular bracket types.
+The mathematical white square brackets, angle brackets, double angle brackets, and tortoise shell brackets encoded at U+27E6..U+27ED are intended for ordinary mathematical use of these particular bracket types.
 They are unambiguously narrow, for use in mathematical and scientific notation, and should be distinguished from the corresponding wide forms of white square brackets, angle brackets, and double angle brackets used in CJK typography.
 (See the discussion of the CJK Symbols and Punctuation block in Section 6.2, General Punctuation.)
-Note especially that the "bra" and "ket" angle brackets (U+2329 LEFT-POINTING ANGLE BRACKET and U+232A RIGHT-POINTING ANGLE BRACKET, respectively) are now deprecated for use with mathematics because of their canonical equivalence to CJK angle brackets, which is likely to result in unintended spacing problems if used in mathematical formulae.
+Note especially that the "bra" and "ket" angle brackets (U+2329 LEFT-POINTING ANGLE BRACKET and U+232A RIGHT-POINTING ANGLE BRACKET, respectively) are deprecated.
+Their use is strongly discouraged, because of their canonical equivalence to CJK angle brackets.
+This canonical equivalence is likely to result in unintended spacing problems if these characters are used in mathematical formulae.